-You can use cream of tartar for cooking or cleaning, and it even has some surprising health benefits!
+The common kitchen item cream of tartar can be used for a variety of goods.
+Not only is it needed in cooking and cleaning, but it even has some surprising health benefits!

 What is Cream of Tartar?